Celebrating Green Libraries Week

 - When we remove books from our shelves (because a new edition has been published, or the book is no longer used, or has been damaged) these are re-sold or recycled – none of them go to landfill.

-- All our libraries have a selection of bins, making it easy you to recycle your rubbish more effectively.
+- Our libraries have a selection of bins, making it easy for you to recycle your rubbish more effectively.

 - We have an Energy Champion who monitors our energy use at Kings Norton Library.

-We also have a new Sustainability Working Group that will be looking at developing other green library initiatives.
+- We also have a Sustainability Working Group that looks at developing other green library initiatives.

-Want to find out what you can do here at Cranfield?
+Want to find out what else you can do here at Cranfield?

-University staff can also complete a CUTE course called Environmental Awareness: A Global Outlook, whilst students have a Canvas course – Environmental Awareness on campus induction – and can also get involved with the CSA Green Team.
+University staff can complete a CUTE course – there are several with an environmental theme, including Environmental Awareness: A Global Outlook – whilst students have a Canvas course – Environmental Awareness on campus induction – and can also get involved with the CSA Green Team.

 Want to find out more on the topic?